AlexCristian/alexcristian.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
 ---
 Hi!
-My name is Alex and I'm a [Drexel](https://drexel.edu/) with a bachelor's degree in computer science.
+My name is Alex and I'm a [Drexel](https://drexel.edu/) graduate with a bachelor's degree in computer science.
 For my graduate study, I'm doing more CS at [Columbia](https://www.columbia.edu).

 ![Alex sitting on a tree trunk]({{site.url}}{{site.baseurl}}/assets/images/hiking.png){: .wide_img}